Autism Test for Adults: What to Expect

 "I function in daily life"

-Functioning does not mean there are no difficulties.
-Many autistic adults compensate enormously and pay for it with chronic exhaustion and burnout.
-High-functioning individuals in particular are often overlooked.
+Functioning is not the same as not struggling.
+Many autistic adults compensate enormously, and they pay for it with chronic exhaustion and burnout.
+High-functioning individuals are the ones most often missed.

 "I am empathetic"